cscart/docs/api/index.rst

 Update Data
 -----------

-In order to update object data, send a PUT HTTP request to the URL that refers to the according object.
+To update object data, send a PUT HTTP request to the URL that refers to the according object.

 Only URLs referring to particular object IDs can be used (i.e. you cannot update all products at once.)